Abdullah8888/NewsApp/README.md

 - SDWebImage

 ## Architecture
-The project used MVVM, Navigator pattern and Repository pattern.
+The project used MVVM, Navigator pattern, DI and Repository pattern.